muses-code-js/express-workshop-2/_challenges/challenge1.md

 With the above changes, the webpage now does the following:

 1. When creating a new post, it sends a value of 0 to 9 as the field `mood` as part of the form data.
-2. Expects the blogpost objects retreived from `/get-posts` to each have a mood property, with a value of 0 to 9, for which it displays the corresponding mood emoji and description.
+2. Expects the blogpost objects retrieved from `/get-posts` to each have a mood property, with a value of 0 to 9, for which it displays the corresponding mood emoji and description.

-Once properly implemented posts with a mood set with look like this:
+Once properly implemented posts with a mood set will look like this:

 ![Post with Mood set]({{'/assets/challenge-2b.png' | relative_url }}){:title="Post with Mood set" class="img-responsive imgbox"}